What am I doing with my life? By D.I. Jolly (Part 1 of 3)

 “I told you we shouldn’t have left him alone, we almost lost our wizard, look at his neck.”

-Justine who was still standing next to Jeff heard him mutter, ‘Warlock’ under his breath. before his father grabbed him by the arm and began pulled him away talking about how he should get some rest before the morning, and how they still had a lot of planning to do.
+Justine who was still standing next to Jeff heard him mutter, ‘Warlock’ under his breath.
+His father grabbed him by the arm and began pulled him away talking about how he should get some rest before the morning, and how they still had a lot of planning to do.
 By the time the sun came up the following day she was two towns away and both her and her horse were on the verge of collapse.